ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Conceptual Message Wrapper Encodings

-Two types of RATS Conceptual Message Wrapper (CMW) are specified in this
+Multiple RATS Conceptual Message Wrapper (CMW) encodings are specified in this document.
+Organised by the semantic role of the message within a composite attestation, these are:

-document:
+* For CMWs that correspond to an individual conceptual message:

-1. A CMW using a CBOR or JSON record ({{type-n-val}});
+  * CBOR or JSON records ({{type-n-val}})
-1. A CMW based on CBOR tags ({{cbor-tag}}).
+  * CBOR tags ({{cbor-tag}})

-A further CMW "collection" type that holds together multiple CMW items is defined in {{cmw-coll}}.

-A CMW "tunnel" type is also defined in {{cmw-tunnel}} to allow transporting CBOR CMWs in JSON collections and vice-versa.
+  * CBOR-to-JSON and JSON-to-CBOR tunnels ({{cmw-tunnel}}) to allow transporting CBOR CMWs in JSON collections and vice-versa.
+* For CMWs that correspond to a collection of conceptual messages:
+  * CBOR map or JSON object ({{cmw-coll}})

 The collected CDDL is in {{collected-cddl}}.